 Only the Best for Your Pup

-Blood-red and mucusy stool can certainly be alarming, and things like parasites, hookworms, and parvovirus all sound pretty scary.
+Blood-red and mucusy stool can certainly be alarming, and things like hookworms, HGE, and parvovirus all sound pretty scary.
 The symptoms, if not treated, are frightening – and can even be fatal.
-But you and your pupper can both sleep better at night, knowing that there are treatments, preventative care options, and vets who know what to look for – and exactly what to do.
+But you and your puppy can both sleep better at night, knowing that there are treatments, preventative care options, and vets who know what to look for – and exactly what to do.

 So, do your due diligence.
 If you notice your pup having bloody stools, talk with your vet.
 Veterinarians are trained to diagnose a variety of diseases and conditions in your pup – and treatments are available that will have Fido feeling better in no time!